[All images by BUILD LLC]

 5. Not all trees can be hugged.

 The property was, and still is, quite vegetated.
 In fact, a partially felled tree just to the west of the existing home appears in some photographs to be one with the house.
 Nature was clearly trying to take this house back into the earth, offering a lush, native, and unintended green roof.
 But the roof and the tree had to go, along with a few other small ones that were just a bit too close to the house and existing sewer line.
+Fortunately, these were the less desirable, crowded trees, and their removal created adequate space for the remaining trees to thrive.

 6. Your site is a salvage yard—use ’em if you got ’em.